Iamhafsah/would-you-rather/README.md

 Use npm install to get your version up to date with mine.

-Use npm start to tart the application in order to view the application.
+Use npm start to start the application in order to view the application.